Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial6.md

    - What happened?
 Were you prompted for subject and could you enter text in email body?
    - Did you see a file attachment as a separate file, or just text?

   13. Check your email to see if you received your email message.
-If you did, what do you notice regarding the subject line?

-      - You should have noticed that there was **NO** customized **subject line**, since you redirected **standard input** (_stdin_) from the file, so there was no way for the user to send a subject line.
+      - **You won't receive this e-mail.** The mail command won't send messages without a subject line.
+Because you redirected that text file into mail, you weren't prompted for a subject line and the process silently failed.
       - You can use the **-s** option, followed by text (in quotes) to specify a **subject line**.

   14. Return to your Linux Bash shell and issue the following Linux command: